EsriCanada-CE/ecce-app-challenge-2015/UW_TeamSDS/Mission Statement and Characteristics.md

-**Design and Development**
+***Design and Development***

-PredictION was developed using a workflow that took advantage of ArcMap, Python, ArcGIS Server and ArcGIS WebApp builder.
+PredictION was developed using a workflow that took advantage of ArcMap, Python, ArcGIS Server and ArcGIS Web AppBuilder.

 ArcMap was used to take advantage of the network analyst extension and python was used to automate data processing tasks.